Nkaleth/budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Gregoire Vella for the design.
+I would like to thank [Gregoire Vella](https://www.loom.com/share/f709065456fe47d99adc66c34aaea9f5) for the idea of the design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>